 Journey to Melter Heatup

 The Department of Energy’s Hanford Vit Plant is on a journey to heat up the first of two melters, considered the heart of a process that transforms nuclear waste into a glass form safe for storage.
 This process – called vitrification – will help protect our environment and rivershore communities from Hanford’s legacy waste.
-Follow us on this journey toward achieving Direct-Feed Low-Activity Waste in 2023, which follows a process called Commissioning to reach operations.
+Follow us on this journey toward achieving Direct-Feed Low-Activity Waste as early as December 2023, which follows a process called Commissioning to reach operations.

 Commissioning is fully underway.
 Learn more about key steps along the Commissioning road with these interactive waypoints, below.